 Immediately after World War II, the requirement for a long-range pressurised airliner brought the Avro Tudor and although great things were anticipated for this medium sized airliner, government interference saw order for the type reduce in numbers to just 33 aircraft over several variants.
 Despite all the promise of the Tudor, production was finally cancelled in 1949.

 Sadly, it was a freak crash in a company-owned Tudor which cost Roy Chadwick his life in August 1947.

-In 1959, a fire in the main Administration Building saw the loss of a huge number of historic drawings and images including those relating to the Lancaster.
+Between 1959 and 1961, fires at Chadderton saw the loss of a huge number of historic drawings and images including those relating to the Lancaster, York and Lincoln.

 Avro was absorbed into Hawker Siddeley Aviation in 1963 and the Avro designation all but disappeared.
 Chadderton concentrated on the Vulcan as well as support for other aircraft in the Hawker Siddeley fleet.

 Further changes in the aircraft industry took place in 1977 when H.S.A. merged with British Aircraft Corporation (BAC) to emerge as British Aerospace.

 The aircraft produced at Chadderton in later years included the excellent HS748, HS Andover and ATP (Advanced Turboprop) airliners.

 In 1999, British Aerospace merged yet again, this time with Marconi Electronic Systems (MES) to for BAE Systems and the name plates at Chadderton changed once more.

 With its specialist knowledge of aerostructures, Chadderton became responsible for fuselage / cockpit development and support.
 It also created components for the BAe146 and the family RJ Regional Jet airliners which also saw a short rebirth of the Avro branding.

 In addition to its main work, the plant also produced major components for the European Airbus consortium.